JohnRising/stackup/apps/docs/docs/packages/contracts/paymaster.md

 ```

+In this example, the `Paymaster Contract` uses `SimplePaymaster` as the template for its paymaster logic, and will validate signatures in accordance with `BaseEOAOwner`.

 :::info

 If none of the implementations fit your use case, come chat with us on [Discord](https://discord.gg/FpXmvKrNed) or [E-mail](mailto:founders@stackup.sh) about getting it built!